thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `TFIDF_stem` default to `True`.
 Wether to enable stemming of words.
 Currently the PorterStemmer is used, and was made for English but can still be useful for some other languages.
 Keep in mind that this is the longest step when formatting text.

  * `debug_card_limit` limit the number of due cards to take into account.
 It is used for debugging as it allows to run the script quickly.
 Default is `None`.
- * `prefer_similar_card` I don't know who would use that.
-It reverses the optimal review order and allows to create a filtered deck grouping your cards that are semantically closest to each other.
-You can use it to convince yourself that the optimal review order is indeed working.
-Default is `False`.
  * `save_instance_as_pickle` Saving the instance in a pickle file called "last_run.pickle".
 Default to `False`.

 AnnA has a number of other built-in methods you can run after instantiating the class.
 They are especially useful if "to_anki" is set to `False`.
 Note that methods beginning with a "_" are not supposed to be called by the user and are reserved for backend use.
 Here's a list of useful methods: